antosquicciarini/antosquicciarini.github.io/projects.md

 #### 📊 1.
 Preprocessing Inspired by PRPD Maps

 We developed a data preprocessing technique inspired by **Phase-Resolved Partial Discharge (PRPD)** representations.
 Although PRPD maps are traditionally used in AC systems, we adapted them for input into **Convolutional Neural Networks (CNNs)**, enabling the use of computer vision methods for PD classification.

+> 📌 *Note: The PRPD-based approach for AC PD classification is currently under development.*

 ![PRPD-based preprocessing](./assets/img/PRPD_1.png)